FailAcademy/learning/wdp-vancouver/_slides/week-05/01-intro-to-es2015.md

 # let vs. const

-Both behave similarly in that they allow block-scoped declarations, so consider semantics when choosing one over the other:
+Both behave similarly in that they allow block-scoped declarations, so consider your intention for the variable when choosing one over the other:

 - Use `let` when you want to allow your variables to be potentially reassigned to new values
 - Use `const` when you don't want them to change